Algarrobo divided between the old town and coast, but together rich in history, leisure and culture, becoming a great attraction for tourism.

 Monuments and places of interest in Algarrobo

-- Hermitage of Las Angustia: This hermitage is a small monument with a lot of charm that has been preserved very well.
-It is a tradition that the town brides will take their bouquet of flowers there.
+- Hermitage of Las Angustia: This hermitage is a charming little monument that has been very well preserved to this day.
+It is tradition that the brides of the town will take their bouquet of flowers there.
 Currently it is dedicated to the Virgen de las Angustias, the Marian image is adorned with flowers, turning this corner into one of the charming places in Algarrobo.

 - Torre Ladeada: It is a tower built by the Christians after the reconquest.
 It has a perimeter of 23 meters and about 10 meters high.
 The tower has an inclination of about 18º because its foundations are shallow.